Market

 In terms of the requirement of Section 136 of the Act, the

-and joint venture companies are available for inspection
+associate and joint venture companies are available for

-at the Company’s registered office.
-The physical copies of
+inspection at the Company's registered office.
+The physical

-annual financial statements of the subsidiary, associate and
+copies of annual financial statements of the subsidiary,

-joint venture companies will also be made available to the
+associate and joint venture companies will also be made

 The Policy for determining material subsidiaries of the

-as per Regulation 16(1)(c) of SEBI Listing Regulations are
+the Company as per Regulation 16(1)(c) of SEBI Listing

-disclosed in the ‘Report of Corporate Governance’ forming
+Regulations are disclosed in the 'Report of Corporate

-The Company’s Board of Directors is an optimum mix
+The Company's Board is an optimum mix of Executive,

-Directors and conforms to the provisions of the Act, SEBI
+and conforms to the provisions of the Act, SEBI Listing

 agreement and other applicable statutory provisions.

-directors, including a Chairman, a Vice Chairman & Managing
+(12) directors, including a Chairman, an Executive Vice

-and five (5) Independent Directors including two (2) Women
+six (6) Independent Directors including two (2) Woman

 Independent Directors.
 The appointment/ re-appointment